tejaspatil3/python-chatbot-nlp/README.md

 tool for hobbyists, students, and enthusiasts seeking to explore their creativity.
 With its focus on personalization, convenience, and sustainability, the DIY Project Suggestion Chatbot serves as a valuable resource for unlocking imaginative potential and inspiring hands-on crafting activities.

+## Features

+- **Personalized Recommendations**: Suggests DIY projects based on user preferences, skill level, and available resources.
+- **Step-by-Step Guidance**: Provides clear instructions to help users complete their chosen projects.
+- **Material Suggestions**: Recommends cost-effective and easily available materials.
+- **Real-Time Support**: Offers troubleshooting assistance and alternative approaches during project execution.
+- **Interactive Interface**: Engages users through a conversational AI platform.

+## Requirements

+### Software Requirements

+- Python 3.8 or above
+- Virtual environment (optional but recommended)

+### Python Libraries
+ - NLTK
+ - streamlit
+ - scikit learn

+### Additional Tools

+- Text editor or IDE (e.g., VSCode, PyCharm)
+- Git (for cloning the repository)

+### Hardware Requirements

+- A system with at least 8GB RAM and a dual-core processor.
+- Stable internet connection for installation and updates.

+## Installation
+.

+## Usage

+1. Open the chatbot in your browser.
+2. Follow the interactive prompts to describe your DIY project preferences.
+3. Get step-by-step instructions and real-time support as you work on your project.

+I welcome contributions to enhance the Boteja!
+To contribute: